jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_fulltextsearchservice.md

 folder: ConnectSQLServer
 ---

 {% include tip.html content="If some of the details are incomplete for all of the rows, the Full Text Search Service may not be running.
-Check the **Service Statust page \| Services Status grid** to confirm this." %}
+Check the **Service Status page \| Services Status grid** to confirm this." %}

 ## The columns of the grid are: